OwenDa/portfolio-3/README.md

 To explore these features with sample data, see [Sample Datasets](#sample-datasets) below.

 ## User Stories
+- Understand how to use the program
+- Ascertain the suitability of my data for use in the program
+- Compute the mean averages of two samples
+- Compare the means of two samples, if suitable
+- See the results of the analysis
+- Read records of past test results
+- Create a new record for each new test conducted
+- Store records in a manner that makes them easy to share
+- Update the externally-stored records automatically with my new data
+- Store records in a manner that allows me or others to copy, extract, manipulate or delete data
+- Delete a record if created in error
+- Navigate through the program
+- Exit the program easily
+-

 ### Sample Datasets:
 To test different outcomes, the reader may wish to make use of the sample datasets below.